xiaolaa2/ableton-copilot-mcp/README.md

 - Support automatic envelope adjustment

 ## ⚠️ Warning
 - Direct manipulation of MIDI clips by AI may result in the loss of original notes and cannot be undone with Ctrl + Z. Please operate with caution.
+If needed, you can ask the AI to help you roll back note operations.

 ## 📥 Installation

 1. Install **Node.js**: Make sure the npx command is available.
 It's recommended to install the latest stable version from the [Node.js official website](https://nodejs.org/)
+2. Install **MIDI Remote Scripts**:
+You can install MIDI Remote Scripts in two ways:

+- Start ableton-copilot-mcp first and let the AI or manually call the MCP tool `init_ableton_js` to help you install automatically
+- Manual installation:
-2. Install **MIDI Remote Scripts**: Follow the instructions from the [ableton-js](https://github.com/leolabs/ableton-js) project to install AbletonJS MIDI Remote Scripts to your Ableton Live
+  1. Download MIDI Remote Scripts from the [ableton-js](https://github.com/leolabs/ableton-js) project
+  2. Copy the `midi-script` folder to [Ableton Live's MIDI Remote Scripts directory](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts)
+  3. Rename it to `AbletonJS`

 ## 🔧 Usage